Home / Company / Board of Directors and Strategic Advisors

 Subsequently, under his leadership as CEO of the company, the Invectys scientific team developed a First in Class breakthrough advance for a CAR-T treatment for solid tumor cancers by targeting the HLAG molecule which is expressed by multiple cancers.
 This advance has now entered an FDA-approved Phase 1 clinical trial led by the superb clinical development team at MD Anderson Cancer Center, the largest cancer treatment center in the U.S.

 Dr. Langlade is the author of over 70 scientific publications in the field of immunology.
-He recently recovered successfully from quadruple open heart surgery and is gallantly back as a Distinguished Advisor to the Invectys board.
+He recently recovered successfully from quadruple open heart surgery and is gallantly back as a Strategic Advisor to the Invectys board.